 Green Acres is an organic mixed arable and sheep farm that my wife Liz and I have been farming organically since 2000.
-We are certified organic with OF&G. The farm is mostly in a five-year arable rotation including clover-based leys for seed, silage or grazing, wheat, oats and peas.
-Our milling crops (mostly wheats) are all grown for direct sale to millers and bakers all over the UK.
-We did breed a herd of pedigree Hereford cattle but now just have New Zealand Romney sheep - which we are increasing to 200 ewes.
+We are certified organic with OF&G. The farm has generally been in a five-year rotation including clover based leys for silage or grazing, wheat, oats and peas, but this is changing with trials ongoing into direct drilling crops into clover living mulch understories.
+A small Hereford suckler herd was sold in 2021 leaving around 250 New Zealand Romney ewes.
 They are managed deliberately to compliment the arable side of the business.

 We always enjoy engaging people with the farm.
 We have a classroom providing a base for on-farm education and are connecting more and more with people who eat the food we produce.